-HTC HD7S, LG Thrill 4G made official by AT&TAlex Wagner - Deputy Managing Editor, News Desk
+HTC HD7S, LG Thrill 4G made official by AT&TAlex Wagner - Editorial Director of News and Content

 Following the announcement yesterday that they'd be acquiring T-Mobile, AT&T this morning proclaimed that they'll be offering two new high-profile smartphones in the near future.
 First up is the HTC HD7S, which will basically be the HD7 that has only been available on T-Mobile up until now, but with compatibility with AT&T's network.
 Additionally, ATT's model will come packed with both a Super LCD display and Windows Phone 7's NoDo update preinstalled, giving users the ability to cut and paste out of the box.
 Expect the HD7S to launch "in the coming weeks" at an undisclosed price.

 Next is the LG Thrill 4G, which most of you know as the LG Optimus 3D.
 Launching sometime "in the coming months," the Thrill 4G will feature a 4.3-inch glasses-free 3D display, dual-core 1GHz CPU, dual 5 megapixel stereoscopic 3D cameras that can record 720p 3D video or 1080p 2D video, 8GB of storage, an 8GB microSD card preinstalled, support for ATT's 4G network, and Android 2.2.